Ouertani95/GUI_MVC/README.md

 If you choose a CLI by typing 2 you will get an interactive interface inside the terminal.
 The following commands can be used :
 - help -v : get help about all the available functions for the application
+- quit : exit the application
 - insert : initiates the insertion process by prompting for input of information
 - delete : initiates the deletion process by prompting for name input
-- search : initiates the search process by prompting for name input ==> At the end of each chosen function a message will be displayed with the results.
+- search : initiates the search process by prompting for name input

+==> After typing the desired function name press enter and you will be prompted to give the appropriate input ==> At the end of each chosen function a message will be displayed with the results.

 ## Authors :